-LINDA DARNELL currently featured in the 20th Century-Fox picture, "STAR DUST" -with make-up by Bud Westmore.
+LINDA DARNELL currently featured in the 20th Century-Fox picture, "STAR DUST"-with make-up by Bud Westmore.

 Use WESTMORE FOUNDATION CREAM...a film of beauty to smooth over early morning or midnight pallor!
 For make-up that gives you the look of wide-awake, alluring vitality!
 Created by Hollywood's famous make-up men, the Westmores, you'll find it now in drug and department stores.
-In 4 glowing skin tones, with powder to blend ... large sizes, each, 50¢.
+In 4 glowing skin tones, with powder to blend... large sizes, each, 50¢.
 At variety stores, 25¢.

-SEND FOR Perc Westmore's Make-Up Guide . . . gives make-up rules used for the star of yowr face type.
+Guide . . . gives make-up rules used for the star of your face type.
 If not on sale near you, send 25¢ to House of Westmore, Inc., Dept. C-51, 730 Fifth Ave., N. Y. C.